dabbers/MathParser/README.md

 If you find a math bug, please file a new issue with the input query, the output of both GetInterpretation and res.ToString().
 Then provide the expected result .

+The res.value property is the value of the result in the base unit.
+For digital capacity (TB to gb to mb etc) that is in bytes.
+I suppose it makes sense to request the value in its reduced form.
+That's a todo feature :).

 Hopefully this is useful to people!